 I was born on 7 November 1962.
 I was due to have been born on my father’s birthday, 26 October, at the very height of the Cuban Missile crisis, but I was, understandably, hesitant to join such a dangerous and stress-filled world.

-I was brought up in the village of Barnby Dun, about five miles from Doncaster in South Yorkshire, England.
-(Barnby Dun is described in this evocative Granta essay by the writer Colin Grant.
-The Michael Swan mentioned in the essay was my best friend as a young child.)
-The village lies on the river Don in a low-lying inland region of marshes and farmland, intersected with canals, dykes, and railway lines.
+I was brought up in the village of Barnby Dun, which lies on the river Don near Doncaster, in South Yorkshire, England.
+The region is a low-lying inland one of marshes and farmland, intersected with canals, dykes, and railway lines.
 In my childhood it was still a coal-mining area.
+Barnby Dun is evocatively described in this Granta essay by the writer Colin Grant.
+The Michael Swan mentioned in the essay was my best friend as a young child.

 My ancestors were farm labourers, railway workers, tradesmen, and their exhausted, frequently pregnant spouses.
 They were mostly chapel people; they worked hard, earned little, brought up large families, and, when required, fought in their country’s wars.
 Most came from South Yorkshire and North Lincolnshire, though my paternal grandfather came from York, and I still feel an affinity with that city.